 She's the one that rigged the whole game for Hillary.

-Without getting into it in great lengthy detail, 2008 was supposed to be the Democrat Party's payoff to Hillary Clinton for all she had done to keep them viable while Bill Clinton was out messing everything up.
+2008 was supposed to be the Democrat Party's payoff to Hillary Clinton for all she had done to keep them viable while Bill Clinton was out messing everything up.

 Their marriage, threatening the strength of the party and all that.

-She not only hanging in there with him, but trying to blame conservatives for his philandering and so forth.
+She, not only hanging in there with him, but trying to blame conservatives for his philandering and so forth.

 They owed her.

-They owed her big time, and they pulled a rug out from under her when a younger black guy came along that they liked better.
+And they pulled a rug out from under her when a younger black guy came along that they liked better.

-And I guarantee you, when that happened, uh for the sake of party unity down the road, they couldn't have the Clintons bolting the party after that.
+And I guarantee you, when that happened, for the sake of party unity down the road, they couldn't have the Clintons bolting the party after that.

 They guaranteed her this year.